The application period for the academic year 2019-2020 has ended!

 |Compulsory Orientation Day for all selected grantees||May 2019|

-The application process for the Senior Scholar grants is as follows:
+The application process for the Junior Scholar grants is as follows:

 - Once the Fulbright Finland Foundation has received all applications, they go through a technical check-up.
 This is for making sure that an application is valid in all possible ways.

-- All applications that pass the technical check-up and get the funding agreement from a university are sent to the grant selection committee of the Fulbright Finland Foundation.
+- All applications that pass the technical check-up are sent to the grant selection committee of the Fulbright Finland Foundation.
 The committee evaluates the applications and, based on this, selects some of the applicants for an interview.
 All applicants are notified of the results of the evaluation.

 - The interview committee evaluates the applicants based on the individual interviews.
 These evaluations are sent to the grant selection committee.